spm999/Node-CLI-app/README.md

-Code Explanation CLI Tool
+Code Explanation CLI Tool:-

-Overview
+Overview:
 This CLI tool uses the OpenAI API to provide explanations for code written in various programming languages.
 It supports multiple programming languages such as JavaScript, Python, HTML, PHP, C++, Java, CSS, and SQL.

-Prerequisites
+Prerequisites:-
 1. Node.js and npm: Make sure you have Node.js and npm installed on your machine.
 You can download them from https://nodejs.org/.
 2. OpenAI API Key: Obtain an API key from OpenAI.
 You can sign up and get your API key from https://beta.openai.com/signup/.

-Setup
+Setup:-
 1. Clone the Repository:
 git clone https://github.com/spm999/Node-CLI-app.git
-cd Node-CLI.git
+cd Node-CLI-app.git

 2. Install Dependencies:
 npm install